ImpressCMS/impresscms-module-mytube/readme.txt

 - Setup the modules (Preferences, Permissions, blocks, etc.)

+3. RENAMING MODULE FOLDER

+When you have renamed the installation folder from 'mytube' in whatever you wish,you have to open the file ../include/plugin.tag.php
+Find the line: function mytube_tag_iteminfo(&$items) {
+In this line you have to change 'mytube' into the name gave to the module folder before.

-3. WAITING, SITEMAP & RSSFIT PLUGINS
+4. WAITING, SITEMAP & RSSFIT PLUGINS

 There are also plugins for GIJOE's Waiting and Sitemap module.
 You can download these modules and find more info about them, here: http://xoops.peak.ne.jp